H.R. 1330: Smithsonian National Museum of the American Latino Act

 Smithsonian National Museum of the American Latino

-Latino communities in the United States
+Hispanic and Latino communities in the United States

-Museum visitors and students
+Mall visitors and students

 Who is affected by H.R.
 1330?

-Smithsonian leadership and museum trustees
+Smithsonian leadership and the Board of Trustees

 Federal agencies controlling possible museum sites